 My name is Victor Cantu.

 This is not my place, they can do whatever and you don't have a guarantee.
-They can give you a three days notice or you have sixty days to move out.
+They can give you a three days notice or you have 60 days to move out.
 If they decide I have to go, I have to go.
 That's one of the biggest stupidest things that I did, I'm sorry.
 I didn't buy my place like Mario did.
 And I could have had the chance to do it.
-Maybe I was greedy because I was paying very low rent over there for twenty-two years.
+Maybe I was greedy because I was paying very low rent over there for 22 years.
 And it was never convenient for me to buy this store because then my mortgage would be more than what I was paying in rent.

 The above interview is transcribed and edited from the following interview:

 Social distancing means fewer people can use storm shelters, which are boosting hygiene provisions, while movement restrictions could hamper the delivery of emergency aid.

 Female former factory workers hope to use university degrees to improve workers’ rights after Rana Plaza and coronavirus pandemic.

 These profiles highlight the intersections of COVID-19 and other social and economic indicators in specific neighborhooods in L.A.
 County.

 I became passionate about making natural body care products not only to address the contaminants of pharmaceuticals, but also to connect with my Mayan ancestry.